List of Winnie-the-Pooh characters: Squirrels

 Various unnamed squirrels appear frequently in the Hundred Acre Wood.
 They usually do not speak.
 They appear numerous times in My Friends Tigger & Pooh, occasionally playing a role in the plot of an episode, and Buster likes to chase them.
 Squirrels also appear in The Tigger Movie and Piglet's Big Movie.

 Turtle

-Turtle has been Porcupine's friend and pen pal since before he came to live in the forest.
+Turtle (voiced by Mark Hamill) has been Porcupine's friend and pen pal since before he came to live in the forest.
 He lives a slow and easy life, moves slowly, and speaks with a southeastern United States accent.
 Turtle enjoys quiet activities like bird watching or playing checkers with his friends.
 Because of his shell, he is the only character who can hug Porcupine.